 Livongo is also giving away 50-100 free In Touch meters to the College Diabetes Network (CDN), in order to create a "feedback network," we're told.
 "These kids are texting their numbers to each other now.
 So a system like this can allow them to share better, and hopefully get more out of the experience," Angelides says.
 "This is collecting more than just a bunch of numbers for a glucose data dump."

-The In Touch meter will begin shipping on Wednesday or Thursday of this week, we're told.
+The meter will begin shipping later this week, we're told.

 The main channel of distribution will be Livongo's organizational network, which currently includes HealthCare Partners, one of the country's largest managed care groups based in California, and Office Depot, a large employer that self-funds coverage for its employees.